 - Eating disorders

 - Emotional abuse

 - Learning difficulties

 - Personality disorders

 I charge £35 per hour.
-The first session is free during which a decision can be made about working together moving forward.
+The first session is only £10 to cover room booking, during which a decision can be made about working together moving forward.

 Maps & Directions